As per the Hindu religion, Tulsi Plant (Holy Basil) is a Sacred plant.

-Tulsi Vivah is the ceremonial marriage of the Thulsi Plant to the God Vishnu or his avatar Krishna.
-This ceremony can be performed anytime between Prabhodhini Ekadashi and Kartik Purnima but usually it is performed on the eleventh or the twelfth lunar day of Kartik Month.
+Tulsi Vivah is the ceremonial marriage of the Tulsi Plant to the God Vishnu or his avatar Krishna.

 Tulsi in her former birth was Vrinda, the faithful wife of demon king Jalandhar.
-Once Brahma grants Jalandhar, that he would free from death as long as his wife remained virtuous and chaste.
+Once Brahma grants Jalandhar, he would be free from death as long as his wife remained virtuous and chaste.

 They deceived Vrinda by telling her that her husband had been killed in battle.
 They produced Jalandhar’s severed head and body.

 She thought her husband was dead and went into grief.
-In answer to her prayers bringing the severed body back to life Vishnu appeared before Vrinda as Jalandhar.
+In answer to her prayers to bring the severed body back to life, Vishnu appeared before Vrinda as Jalandhar.

 Vrinda was deceived into thinking that it was her resuscitated husband, so she embraced him.
 Realizing her mistake; she lost her virtue by touching another man: after which Jalandhar died in battle.